ObiwanWS/Unreal-Characters/README.md

 Since different games have very bespoke gameplay and animation logic, this plugin isn't aimed to provide starter character logic, only the assets to make one.

+Characters have been modified based on my interpretaion of how a protype character should be (less fluff and very performant for all platforms, including mobile).

+If you you'd like to see more other content added or contribute, please reach out.

 ---

 > **License & Usage Note:** This content still falls under Epic Games's EULA, be certain your use follows that criteria.